You work hard for your money, and the last thing you want is to be victimized by a con artist or financial scammer.

 Pump and dump scam

 This is a stock market-related scam where scammers contact potential investors to promote what seems to be an incredible deal on a low priced stock.
 In reality, the scammer holds large amounts of this stock, and as more investors buy this stock, the value rises.
-Once the stock prices hit a peak, the scammer sells his stock and vanishes.
-You are left with a pile of worthless stock and think you just made a bad judgment when in reality, you were scammed.
+Once the stock prices peak, the scammer sells his stock and vanishes.
+You are left with a pile of worthless stock and think you just made a bad judgment when you were scammed.